PSU-Research-Computing/psurc-docs/linux-clusters.rst

 Servers and Hardware
 ====================

-The following linux clusters are available for PSU students:
+The following Linux clusters are available for PSU students:

 Gravel Cluster
 --------------